 Sanders Park is a fun stop full of historical and biographical information, and a statue of him in the center.

-Main Street is sometimes called “Restaurant Row” with choices like Folktale Coffee & Bakehouse, The Wrigley Appalachian Eatery, The Depot on Main, Scully’s, and Austin City Saloon.
+Main Street is sometimes called “Restaurant Row” with choices like Folktale Coffee & Bakehouse, The Wrigley Appalachian Eatery, Scully’s, and Austin City Saloon.

-I was so bummed that I had to move on to the next town before The Wrigley opened, but it looks worth driving back for.
+I was bummed that I had to move on to the next town before The Depot on Main opened, but it looks worth driving back for.

 I had my heart set on stopping by Folktale Coffee, and I adore their horned goat logo.